 In the event of a policy being cancelled mid term, and not replaced by another policy, we reserve the right to retain the commission earned on the original transaction, or else make an administration charge of £10, whichever is the higher.

 We normally accept payments by cheque, bank transfer or credit or debit card.
-It is often possible to spread payments through insurers’ instalment schemes or a credit facility we have arranged with a specialist premium finance provider.
-We will give full information about premium payment options when we provide quotations and at renewal.
+It is often possible to spread payments through insurers’ instalment schemes or a credit facility we have arranged with a specialist third party premium finance provider.
+We will give you full information about premium payment options when we provide quotations and at renewal.

 When you ask us to obtain quotations for personal insurance products, you should be aware that some of the insurers we approach will carry out personal credit checks as part of the underwriting process.
 This means they will review information held by a credit reference agency.
 Whilst a record of the search will be added to your credit record, we are advised this will not have any detrimental effect on your credit rating or history.